uwayit/php-telegram-bot-service/docs/README.en.md

 - Logs all incoming data and responses from the TG API for easier debugging;
 - Can be used for dozens of different functional bots with a single hook;
 - in public chats, the bot automatically displays intrusive notifications about those who want to join the chat or have seen someone;
+- the bot can be easily configured to send the developer automatic quick notifications in tg about errors and exclusions in production;

 **Additionally, it can easily moderate public chats:**
 - Automatically deletes intrusive messages about users joining or leaving the chat;
 - Instantly removes spam messages (with links);
-- Instantly deletes messages containing, for example, obscene language (from your list);
+- can instantly delete messages that contain, for example, obscene language (fuck, etc.) on your list;
 - The bot can notify users privately about rule violations and keep track of the number and frequency of these violations.
 Persistent offenders can be blocked by the bot at both the Telegram API level and the system level (for all chats managed by the bot).

+To test the above functionality in its basic configuration - add [bot](https://t.me/TestHostingUa_bot) as an admin to your test chat, or visit this public [chat](https://t.me/chatForTestPhpBot).

 A sample starting and fully functional **hook** file can be found in
 **bots/base_hook.php**